ivowang/how-to-use-claude-the-smart-way/README.md

 - W&B project is `myproject-dev`; `myproject` is reserved for paper runs
 ```

 Fill in the blanks honestly.
-The gotchas section is where this file earns its keep — every line there is a mistake you don't have to make twice.
+The *Local environment*, *Network*, and *Gotchas* sections are where this file earns its keep — each line is either a mistake you don't have to make twice or a "why isn't anything working?" you don't have to rediscover from scratch.

 ### Subagents — parallel work without context bloat